 Dividing fractions includes division of fractions.
 You must have learned about division performed in natural and whole numbers or dividing whole numbers and natural numbers.
 Fractions are not integers.
 As we know integers include all the positive and negative whole numbers, but they don’t include fractions or decimal numbers.
 Fractions are represented in ratios, where both the numerator and denominator are integers and denominator is never equal to zero.
 So, the fractions are only divisible if and only if they rely on fractions condition.
 Also, in case of dividing decimals, we can convert them into fractions and then can simplify it.
 Let us solve some of the word problems and examples in this article to have a thorough knowledge.

 Dividing fractions by direct method required more effort.
 Therefore, an alternative method was introduced to solve the division of fractions.
 In this method, instead of performing division on fractions, we will perform multiplication on it, because multiplication of fractions is easy than dividing them.
 Students can also reach to calculators for simplifying such problems.
-Here, we will learn how to divide fractions with some set of examples.
+Here, we will learn the steps, how to divide fractions with some set of examples.